nmshd/documentation/_docs_operate/configuration.md

 - **baseUrlOverride** `default: ''`

-  The sse module by default uses the backbone base url.
+  The sse Module by default uses the Backbone base url.
 This option allows it to be overwritten.

 ## Troubleshooting